-• Respect for the sensitivities of young people regarding their health attitudes, behaviours and needs; impact of attitudes to treating children and young people equitably, with respect for their beliefs, preferences, dignity and rights; issues of confidentiality and consent and sharing information with other agencies
+- Providing the best care for child health services requires collaboration between professionals.
+The traditional separation of primary and secondary care services needs to be replaced by multiprofessional working across well-defined clinical sectors, enabling care closer to home - Respect for the sensitivities of young people regarding their health attitudes, behaviours and needs; impact of attitudes to treating children and young people equitably, with respect for their beliefs, preferences, dignity and rights; issues of confidentiality and consent and sharing information with other agencies - Appropriate autonomy and involvement of children, carers and families in care planning and delivery; parental responsibility and who can make decisions for a child; confidentiality balanced with the parents' need for information and shared decision-making with you as their GP; awareness of the legal framework for consent in children and young people - Prevalence and incidence of illness in the community and the specific circumstances of the patient and family; healthcare needs of the paediatric population of your community and the socio-economic and cultural features that might affect health - Workload issues raised by paediatric problems (such as the demand for urgent appointments and the mechanisms for dealing with this) - Organisation of care, including care pathways and local systems of care; childfocused clinical governance and risk management, such as safety of treatment and care, safeguarding, the use of evidence-based practice, clinical audit, effective prescribing and referrals

-- Appropriate autonomy and involvement of children, carers and families in care-planning and delivery; Parental responsibility and who can make decisions fora child; confidentialitybalanced with the parents' need for information and shared decision-making with you as their GP, and awareness of the legal framework for consent in children and young people - Prevalence and incidence of illness in the community and the specific circumstances of the patient and family; healthcare needs of the paediatric population of your community and the socio-economic and cultural features that might affect health - Workload issues raised by paediatric problems (e.g. the demand for urgent appointments and the mechanisms for dealing with this) - Organisation of care, including care pathways and local systems of care; child-focussed clinical governance and risk management such as safety of treatment and care, safeguarding, the use of evidence-based practice, clinical audit, effective prescribing and referrals - Multiagency working (working across professional and agency boundaries) and the principles of information sharing, including the role of the health visitor in child health surveillance - Appropriate use of referrals.
-Co-ordination of care with other primary care professionals, paediatricians and other appropriate specialists, leading to effective and appropriate care provision - Taking an advocacy position for the child, young person or family when needed, balancing the child's rights and wishes with the professional responsibility to keep them safe fromharm.
-This will include complex situations such as safeguarding issues and end-of-life care - Information, advice and support to enable them to manage minor illnesses themselves, using community pharmacists and triage services where appropriate and access appropriate services when necessary - Legal and political context of child and adolescent care.
-Delivering services for young people relating to access, communication, confidentiality and consent.
+- Multi-agency working (working across professional and agency boundaries) and the principles of information sharing, including the role of the health visitor in child health surveillance - Appropriate use of referrals; co-ordination of care with other primary care professionals, paediatricians and other appropriate specialists, leading to effective and appropriate care provision - Taking an advocacy position for the child, young person or family when needed, balancing the child's rights and wishes with the professional responsibility to keep them safe from harm.
+This will include complex situations such as safeguarding issues and end-of-life care - Information, advice and support to enable children, young people and families to manage minor illnesses themselves, using community pharmacists and triage services where appropriate and accessing appropriate services when necessary - Legal and political context of child and adolescent care; delivering services for young people relating to access, communication, confidentiality and consent